 Notify the Marine Institute of any unexplained increase in mortalities or if you suspect a listed disease on your site - email email@example.com or fax 091 387201

-To apply for authorisation, you should apply on-line and prepare a Health Management Plan, detailing how you intend to comply with the legislation in relation to record keeping, biosecurity and disease surveillance.
+To apply for approval, you should apply on-line and prepare a Health Management / Biosecurity Plan, detailing how you intend to comply with the legislation in relation to record keeping, biosecurity and disease surveillance.

 Health Biosecurity Plans

 Finfish/Put & Take Sample Management Plans: We have prepared sample management plans (download below) which you may use as a guide in preparing a fish health management plan for your own business.
-Please download the and include site specific details appropriate to your business and attach to your on-line Fish Health Authorisation Application.
+Please download the and include site specific details appropriate to your business and attach to your on-line Fish Health Approval Application.

-Note: Authorisations granted under the new legislation are separate to an aquaculture licence but run concurrently with it.
-A Fish Health Authorisation only deals with issues relating to animal health, while licenses will continue to regulate all other aspects of the aquaculture operation.
+Note: Approvals granted under the new legislation are separate to an aquaculture licence but run concurrently with it.
+A Fish Health Approval only deals with issues relating to animal health, while licenses will continue to regulate all other aspects of the aquaculture operation.

 For more information, please contact the Fish Health Unit on 091 387 200 or email firstname.lastname@example.org.